aai540-group3/project/README.md

 The `splitting.py` script divides the dataset into training and testing sets:

-- **Training Set**: Consists of 80% of the data, used for model training.
+- **Training Set**: Consists of 40% of the data, used for model training.
+- **Validation Set**: Consists of 10% of the data, used to fine-tune the model.
-- **Testing Set**: Comprises 20% of the data, reserved for evaluating model performance.
+- **Testing Set**: Comprises 10% of the data, reserved for evaluating model performance.
+- **Production Set**: Comprises 40% of the data, reserved as input data for the complete model.
 - **Stratification**: Ensured that the distribution of the target variable (`readmitted`) is consistent across both sets, maintaining the representativeness of the sample.
 - **Reproducibility**: Used a fixed `random_state=42` to enable consistent results in subsequent runs, facilitating collaboration and comparison.